Karnataka Bank Completes Analyst and Institutional Investor Meetings in Mumbai

 Organizer Ernst & Young LLP

-Karnataka Bank has emphasized that only information available in the public domain will be shared and discussed during these meetings.
-The bank has already uploaded its Q3FY2025-26 investor presentation on its website and filed it with the stock exchanges, which will serve as the reference material for discussions.
+Karnataka Bank maintained strict adherence to regulatory guidelines during the meetings.
+Only information available in the public domain was shared and discussed with participants.
+The bank's Q3FY2025-26 investor presentation, which was already uploaded on the bank's website and filed with stock exchanges, served as the primary reference material for all discussions.

 Presentation Material Q3FY2025-26 investor presentation